Yet despite recent interest rate rises, high inflation continues to create economic uncertainty.

 If you think you’ll need the money within 5 years, a savings account may still be the best option because you’ll know that – inflation aside – the value of your money can’t fall.

-If you already have an emergency fund and are comfortable taking some risk, investing your money may give it a better chance of growing over the long term.
+If you already have an emergency fund and are comfortable taking some risk, investing your money could give it a chance to grow over the long term.